 Now that it's over, we're marveling at the complicated GPS-like routing and timing that had him in that very spot at that very time.

 We had gone to Malibu to see a client of Scott's, ate seafood at the famous, funky Neptune's Net on Highway 1, then drove through the parking lots of four gorgeous beaches in Malibu before deciding they were way too crowded.

 I said, "Oxnard, un-glamorous as it is, has some long, almost deserted beaches--there's one at the harbor."
-Scott decided on the 5th Street beach in Oxnard instead, and soon we were barefooting it across deep, soft white sand under an eerily brilliant blue-gray, thickly overcast sky with few people around.
+Scott decided on the 5th Street beach in Oxnard instead, and soon we were barefooting it across deep, soft white sand under an eerily brilliant blue-gray, thickly overcast sky.
+There were few people around.

-My jaunt down the sparsely populated beach lasted about thirty, forty minutes, and as I jogged back toward him I could barely see him in the distance through the thick, misty air, but it looked like there was a crowd around him.
+My jaunt down the sparsely populated beach lasted about thirty minutes, and as I jogged back toward him I could barely see him in the distance through the thick, misty air, but it looked like there was a crowd around him.
+Odd...

 I thought, "I hope he's okay!
 He wasn't feeling well."

 By the time I got to him they were gone and he was sitting there alone, stunned, sandy, and soaking wet.